 Public health experts are pressuring federal officials to have nursing homes publicly track COVID-19 infections and deaths.
 Facilities are being criticized for the lack of transparency with what is happening inside with residents, especially when quarantines across the country have most nursing homes on lockdown.

-According to KY3 News [link removed], those who specialize in healthcare policy and the medical experts spearheading the pandemic response believe publishing information about outbreaks in nursing homes as they happen could alert nearby communities and help officials see where to focus safety measures and testing.
+Those who specialize in healthcare policy and the medical experts spearheading the pandemic response believe publishing information about outbreaks in nursing homes as they happen could alert nearby communities and help officials see where to focus safety measures and testing.

 While the federal government has been releasing information on the country’s total infection and death rates, they have not been releasing official nursing home statistics.
 Because of that, The Associated Press (AP) has been keeping a running tally based on media reports and state health departments.
 As of April 15, 4,412 COVID-19 patients have died in nursing homes across the country.